faceyacc/homebrew-locomoco/README.md

 ## Support

-For support, email justfacey@gmail.com or join our Slack channel.
+For support, email me at justfacey@gmail.com.